 Meeting Gainesville's long-term energy needs

-GRU buys power from a 102.5-megawatt biomass facility called the Gainesville Renewable Energy Center (GREC).
+GRU owns and operates the 102.5-megawatt Deerhaven Renewable Generating Station (DHR) biomass facility.
 Biomass is a renewable fuel source*.
-The plant, located on GRU's Deerhaven Generating Station property, should help meet Gainesville's energy needs for at least the next three decades.
+The plant, located adjacent to the Deerhaven Generating Station, should help meet Gainesville's energy needs for at least the next three decades.

-GREC is fueled by a plentiful, local supply of leftover clean wood waste generated by forestry for paper pulp, chip and saw timber, and urban wood waste.
-GRU does not own or operate the plant, but purchases and owns 100 percent of the energy produced.
+DHR is fueled by a plentiful, local supply of leftover clean wood waste generated by forestry for paper pulp, chip and saw timber, and urban wood waste.

-Construction on GREC began in 2011, and the facility began commercial operations in December 2013.
+Construction on the facility began in 2011, and the plant began commercial operations in December 2013.
+You can read more about DHR's background here.

 Benefits of Biomass

-Approximately 30 percent of GRU's energy now comes from the GREC biomass plant, which adds an additional resource to our fuel mix.
+Up to 30 percent of GRU's energy may come from DHR, which adds an additional resource to our fuel mix.
 This helps protect customers from rising costs in any one fuel type and decreases our dependence on fossil fuels.
 Bond-rating agencies agree that adding new generation, more fuel sources and a substantial investment in renewable energy is important for GRU's financial strength and for keeping prices stable for customers.

 A large portion of Gainesville's energy supply is produced at GRU's Deerhaven and John R. Kelly generating stations.
 These plants, though well-maintained, are aging.
 Similar to older-model cars, maintenance costs and the risk of a breakdown can increase as units age.
 The biomass plant helps ensure that the community is prepared as older generation units are retired.
 It also protects GRU from having to purchase high-cost replacement power over the grid should an unplanned outage occur.